Khaledbaniodeh/TM4C123-simulator/README.md

 The repository currently contains project documentation such as:

-- MVP specification.
+- MVP specification
-- Compatibility matrix.
+- Compatibility matrix
-- Architecture design.
+- Architecture design
-- Feasibility-spike plan.
+- Feasibility-spike plan
-- Small task definitions.
+- Small task definitions
-- Acceptance criteria and stage gates.
+- Acceptance criteria and stage gates

 Implementation code will be added only after the initial execution feasibility path is proven.